alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 ## Posterior distribution

-In above section, we have gone through the ideas and transformations for the lost function.
+In above section, we have gone through the ideas and transformations for the loss function.
 Noticeablely, the loss function if cummulative of KL divergence between the reverse distribution and the posterior over all timestep $$t$$.
 To complete the loss function transformation, let's take a glance at the posterior <d-cite key="weng2021diffusion"></d-cite>.

 $$
 \begin{align*}